TRIAL International- Statutes

 To achieve the objectives specified in Art.
 2, TRIAL International will in particular :

-e) Cooperate with Swiss and foreign organisations pursuing similar goals.
+- e) Cooperate with Swiss and foreign organisations pursing similar goals.

 Art.
 4 – Members

 - Any natural or legal person who accepts the objectives of the association and who pays the annual fee can become a member of the Association.
 The fee amount is determined by the General Assembly.